 Large Red Damselfly

-We then decided to drive to the Welsh side of the reserve at Fenn's Moss.
-There, we were rewarded with the sight of two White-faced Darters.
-One flew past us, but we couldn't relocate it.
-However, we did manage to spot a teneral male that landed on some vegetation in front of us.
+Deciding to try our luck elsewhere, we drove to the Welsh side of the reserve at Fenn’s Moss.
+Here, our patience was rewarded: we spotted two White-faced Darters.
+One darted past, too quick to relocate, but we were fortunate to observe a teneral male settling on vegetation right in front of us—a truly remarkable sight.

 Newly Emerged White-faced Darter